inUtil-info/node-red-contrib-whin/README.md

 We understand that the user sending the sign-up message wishes to use the service.
 The service is just sending whatsapp messages to the number that orginated the request.
 We do not share the numbers using the service with anyone, nor we send messages to our users.
-For now, there is an hourly rate limit set to 20 messages per user.
-When you reach 20 msg in one hour you need to manually request a new token, otherwise whin wont work for you.
+For now, there is an hourly rate limit set to 10 messages per user.
+When you reach 10 msg in one hour you need to wait, otherwise whin wont work for you.
 This is something we implemented as a consequence of the abuse usage of the service.
 If you wish to stop using the service, you just want to stop using the node and your token will be deleted after 30 days.